 Displays the approximate transmitter levels (for both the local and remote units) using a series of symbols (#).
 The more symbols (#) displayed, the stronger the signal.
-If the link is down and remote end data is unavailable, DATA NOT AVAILABLE is displayed in place of the symbols (#).
+If the link is down in either direction and remote end data is unavailable, DATA NOT AVAILABLE is displayed in place of the symbols (#).